The Role of Multiplex Network Structure in Cooperation through Generalized Reciprocity: Results

 In equation (\ref{eq:pearson_correlation}) $\langle d^{\left[l\right]}\rangle$ denotes the average degree in dimension $l$.

 The results are depicted in Fig.~\ref{fig:heterogen-pars}.
-Panels~(a)-(b) respectively show the evolution of the fraction of strong agents for the multiplex network generated by the ER and BA multiplex networks while the benefit to cost ratio in the second dimension, $b^{\left[2\right]} / c^{\left[2\right]}$ is varied, whereas the benefit to cost ratio in the first dimension is kept constant ($b^{\left[1\right]} / c^{\left[1\right]} = 1.08$).
-In general, we observe that the ER networks require much lower benefit to cost $b^{\left[2\right]} / c^{\left[2\right]}$ ratios for displaying full cooperation than the BA networks.
-In addition, in the case of ER networks, it can be noticed that full edge overlap is better for the level of cooperation displayed when $b^{\left[2\right]} / c^{\left[2\right]}$ is low (see the inset plot of Fig.~\ref{fig:heterogen-pars}~(a)), while no edge overlap promotes more cooperation for higher values of the benefit to cost ratio in the second dimension.
-Similarly, positive degree correlation in the BA networks leads to higher fraction of strong agents for small benefit to cost ratios(inset plot of Fig.~\ref{fig:heterogen-pars}~(a)), while negative degree correlation is better for supporting cooperation when $b^{\left[2\right]} / c^{\left[2\right]}$ is high.
+Panels~(a)-(b) respectively show the evolution of the fraction of strong individuals for the multiplex network generated by the ER and BA multiplex networks while the benefit to cost ratio in the second dimension, $b^{\left[2\right]} / c^{\left[2\right]}$ is varied, whereas the benefit to cost ratio in the first dimension is kept constant ($b^{\left[1\right]} / c^{\left[1\right]} = 1.08$).
+In the case of ER networks, it can be noticed that full edge overlap is better for the level of cooperation displayed when $b^{\left[2\right]} / c^{\left[2\right]}$ is low (see the inset plot of Fig.~\ref{fig:heterogen-pars}~(a)), while no edge overlap promotes more cooperation for higher values of the benefit to cost ratio in the second dimension.
+Similarly, positive degree correlation in the BA networks leads to higher fraction of strong individuals for small benefit to cost ratios(inset plot of Fig.~\ref{fig:heterogen-pars}~(a)), while negative degree correlation is better for supporting cooperation when $b^{\left[2\right]} / c^{\left[2\right]}$ is high.

-We point out that due to the uniform probability of dimension update there is a symmetric relationship between changes in the benefit to cost ratios in both dimensions and the fraction of strong agents, i.e. a change in $b^{\left[l\right]} / c^{\left[l\right]}$ in one dimension has the same effect as a change in the other dimension.
+We point out that due to the uniform probability of dimension update there is a symmetric relationship between changes in the benefit to cost ratios in both dimensions and the fraction of strong individuals, i.e. a change in $b^{\left[l\right]} / c^{\left[l\right]}$ in one dimension has the same effect as a change in the other dimension.
 Any slight adjustment in the probabilities only changes the symmetry towards one of the dimensions, which means that the results should not be gradually altered.
 Hence, we can use the properties derived in the previous section as a starting point for the inspection of the results.

 This reduces the analysis to studying the steady state distribution of the index $Z$.
 We note that, according to our interaction model, higher values of the index imply more frequent cooperation requests, and hence, lower incentives for cooperation.
 For this purpose in panels~(c)-(d) of Fig.~\ref{fig:heterogen-pars} we plot the typical probability density function (PDF) for the $Z$ index for the same random multiplex networks where the dimension presence is given by a uniform probability by averaging the index across 1000 network realizations.
 There, in black, we also depict the PDF of $Z$ for the one dimensional ER and BA networks\footnote{Note that the full overlap multiplex ER graph coincides with the one-dimensional representation.}.
 For the ER graphs, it can be seen that the exclusion of overlapping edges effectively increases the mode of the distribution.
 Since the average level of cooperation at the point where cooperation begins to exist is determined by the left tail of the distribution, the networks with lower modes, and thus larger left tails, should be able to promote more cooperation.
 Contrastingly, the fatness of the right tail leads to higher thresholds for displaying full network cooperation.
 In a similar fashion, we notice that by decreasing the correlation between the degrees in the multiplex BA graph, the right tail of $Z$ decreases, and therefore the lower threshold for full cooperation.